 A case history was taken as well as vital signs, range of motion, motion and muscle palpation and relevant orthopedic and neurological exams.
-The cervical examination revealed negative findings for Shoulder Depression test.
+The cervical examination revealed negative findings for the Shoulder Depression test.
 Foraminal Compression test was positive on the left.
 Cervical Distraction test was positive on the right.
-Neck pain was relieved when this test wasperformed.
+Neck pain was relieved when this test was performed.

 Cervical ranges of motion were performed on the patient, showing cervical flexion of 60 degrees and cervical extension of 30 degrees, both with no pain during active motion.
-Cervical right lateral extension of 40 degrees and cervical left lateral extension of 45 degrees were pain was noted with active cervical motion.
+The cervical right lateral extension of 40 degrees and cervical left lateral extension of 45 degrees was a pain was noted with active cervical motion.
 No dizziness, ringing in the ears or blurred vision was reported.

 Lumbar ranges of motion were also performed on the patient, showing lumbar spine flexion of 90 degrees, lumbar spine extension of 30 degrees, lumbar spine right lateral flexion of 35 degrees, lumbar spine left lateral flexion of 30 degrees, all which reproduced pain with active lumbar motion.

-Motion and muscle palpation of the cervical spine were performed, revealing tenderness and fixation at C4, C5 and C6.
-Muscle palpation revealed tenderness and spasm in the cervical paraspinal muscles, thoracic paraspinal and left lumbar paraspinals and longissimusmuscles.
+Motion and muscle palpation of the cervical spine was performed, revealing tenderness and fixation at C4, C5, and C6.
+Muscle palpation revealed tenderness and spasm in the cervical paraspinal muscles, thoracic paraspinal and left lumbar paraspinal and longissimus muscles.

-Leg length inequality was noted using a Modified Prill and Derefield leg check, following the Blair upper cervical protocol.21 The Derefield leg check is performed with the patient prone who is then instructed to turn the head to the left, neutral and then right to detect spinal stress related to subluxation in the cervical region.22 The Derefield leg check showed a right short leg by ¼ inch as well as Cervical Syndrome on the left.
+Leg length inequality was noted using a Modified Prill and Deerfield leg check, following the Blair upper cervical protocol.21 The Deerfield leg check is performed with the patient prone who is then instructed to turn the head to the left, neutral and then right to detect spinal stress related to subluxation in the cervical region.22 The Deerfield leg check showed a right short leg by ¼ inch as well as Cervical Syndrome on the left.
 The patient displayed a right short leg by ¼ inch when performing the Modified Prill leg check testing the C1vertebrae.23

 A chiropractic cervical listing was obtained from the Protracto views taken of the patient.
 The first cervical vertebrae (C1) presented anterior-superior right (ASR) and posterior-inferior left (PIL) misalignment of the right occipital-atlantal articulation based upon Blair protocol (Figure 2).